neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 ### Create a replication slot in your Postgres database

-Airbyte requires a replication slot configured only for its use.
-Only one source should be configured that uses this replication slot.
+Airbyte requires a dedicated replication slot.
+Only one source should be configured to use this replication slot.

-For this step, Airbyte requires use of the `pgoutput` plugin in Postgres.
+Airbyte uses the `pgoutput` plugin in Postgres.
 To create a replication slot called `airbyte_slot` that uses the `pgoutput` plugin, run the following command on your database using your dedicated `REPLICATION` role:

 ```sql
 SELECT pg_create_logical_replication_slot('airbyte_slot', 'pgoutput');
 ```

-The output of this command will include the name of the replication slot (`airbyte_slot`) to fill into the Airbyte source setup page.
+`airbyte_slot` is the name assigned to the replication slot.
+You will need to provide this name when you set up your Airbyte source.

-### Create publication and replication identities for each Postgres table
+### Create a publication and replication identity for each table

-For each table you want to replicate with CDC, follow the steps below:
+Perform the following steps for each table you want to replicate data from:

 1. Add the replication identity (the method of distinguishing between rows) for each table you want to replicate: